Currently there are two publicly available tools for the creation and analysis of TalkBank data. They are:

 Chatter is a cross-platform Java application that performs strict validation of CHAT transcripts and also can convert CHAT to XML conforming to our XML schema.

-Neither CLAN nor ELAN currently provide extensive methods for coding blocks of data in accord with qualitative data analysis (QDA) methodology.
-CLAN does provide methods such as headers, gems, comments, and postcodes that can be used for some QDA.
+Neither CLAN nor ELAN currently provide extensive methods for coding blocks of data, including textual data, in accord with qualitative data analysis (QDA) methodology.
+CLAN does provide methods such as headers, gems, comments, and postcodes that can be used for some aspects of QDA.
 However, it does not implement a general model.
-Popular programs for QDA are:
+Popular programs for fuller QDA are:

-NVivo7 -- This is the current version of what is probably the most widely used QDA program.
+NVivo7 is probably the most widely used QDA program.
 However, NVivo7 cannot process video and cannot import from or export to either XML or CHAT.
 Fortunately, the core features of NVivo7 are also available in Transana.
 Users are encouraged to test out NVivo7 using the 30-day trial version. $495 for a single-user Windows-only educational license.

-ATLAS.ti -- This program is similar in many ways to NVivo, although it does provide support for XML input and output.
+ATLAS.ti is similar in many ways to NVivo, although it does provide support for XML input and output.
 Like NVivo, ATLAS.ti is designed for the analysis of text and cannot be linked to video.
 A demo version is available. $892 for a single-user Windows-only educational license.